-Bpsychosocial enefits of participating in meaningful , to address ,, are becoming recognised8.
-The .
-Although high quality evidence from randomised controlled trials is scant, systematic reviews of art participation, using diverse qualitative and quantitative methods, have demonstrated improved self-esteem, rebuilding of identity, mental wellbeing and cognitive functioning in diverse populations, including adult mental health7, women living with breast cancer8, and people with dementia9.
-Consequently, timportance of arts in healthcare is now reflected in international healthcare policy documents 9,10.

-, arts programmes within stroke rehabilitation are Models of11includingbeing delivered to improve psychosocial consequences, of stroketo more serious . .
-Arts programmes led by professional artists focus on benefits through artwork creation.
-These are open to all survivors and are not psychotherapeutic art therapy for specific psychological problems. recent and policy Two qualitative studies12,13, respectively involving 16 and six survivors receiving in-patient rehabilitation suggest that wellbeing, rehabilitation goal achievement and renewed identity are benefits of arts participation.
+Benefits of participating in meaningful leisure activities, to address wellbeing, are becoming recognised8.
+The importance of arts in healthcare is reflected in international healthcare policy documents 9,10 .
+Models of psychological care after stroke11 suggest activities including art participation within stroke rehabilitation, may enhance wellbeing, preventing escalation to more serious psychological problems.
+Arts programmes led by professional artists focus on benefits to wellbeing through artwork creation.
+These are open to all survivors and are not psychotherapeutic art therapy for specific psychological problems.
+Despite recent endorsement of art participation in healthcare models and policy, research evidence supporting effects of art participation on wellbeing after stroke is scant.

+Two qualitative studies12,13, respectively involving sixteen and six survivors receiving in-patient rehabilitation suggest that wellbeing, rehabilitation goal achievement and renewed identity are benefits of arts participation.
 Two others14,15, respectively involving 20 and 24 community dwelling stroke survivors, suggest art participation may enhance self-esteem, self-efficacy and confidence.
 Despite these positive reports, the diverse range of reported benefits means that defining measures for evaluation of effects is challenging.
-We found onlyThe only on RCT of art participation within stroke rehabilitation, that we are aware of,involving 118 in-patient stroke survivors16.
-The study demonstrated improved depression, quality of life and cognition, compared to usual care following visual art-making combined with Buddhist meditation and singing. , However, the combined elements of that intervention were culturally specific to Asian societies, and the intervention in that form may not translate directly to cultural settings within Western health services.
-In Western health services health service settings experiencing financial challenges, more empirical evidence demonstrating effectiveness of art participation on relevant outcomes is essential, if incorporation of the activity is to be accepted as an adjunct to rehabilitation.
+We found only one RCT of art participation within stroke rehabilitation involving 118 in-patient stroke survivors16.
+The study demonstrated improved depression, quality of life and cognition, compared to usual care, following visual art-making combined with meditation and singing.
+However, it is unclear how each intervention component contributed to effects, therefore specifically evaluating effects of artmaking is warranted.

-The Creative Engagement InterventionThe Creative Engagement Intervention (CEI) is a person-centred arts participation programme developed through collaboration between artists, academics and stroke survivors and delivered within a Scottish regional health board.
-Our recent qualitative evaluation, involving three artists who delivered that programme and 11 stroke survivors who had previously participated 17, suggested hope, self-efficacy and perceived control were central to development of benefits experienced by survivors.
-Reported benefits included physical and communication recovery, self-esteem and mood. into17Potential mechanisms of action are described within a related intervention model 17.
-The qualitative work facilitated modelling of the existing intervention into a protocol for use in a randomised controlled feasibility trial
+The Creative Engagement Intervention (CEI) is a person-centred arts participation programme delivered within a Scottish health board, and developed collaboratively with artists, academics and stroke survivors.
+In planning this study, we interviewed three artists who delivered that programme and eleven previous participants17.
+Findings showed the CEI enhanced sense of hope, self-efficacy and perceived control over recovery as central components of enhanced wellbeing.
+Other benefits included physical and communication recovery, self-esteem and mood.
+These benefits can be translated into measurable outcomes, congruent with models of wellbeing, as described within our related intervention model 17.
+The qualitative work facilitated modelling of the existing intervention into a protocol for use in a randomised controlled feasibility trial.

+Feasibility trials examine key trial parameters, such as intervention feasibility, recruitment, loss to follow-up, completion and relevance of outcome measures, to optimise a subsequent large-scale RCT.
+They also evaluate if proceeding to full-scale trial is appropriate 18.
+Undertaking a feasibility evaluation of art participation is critical to inform a future trial, since so few RCTs exist.

-t, 18 a to inform a future trialso This This study aimed examined the feasibility of a feasibility future randomised controlled trial of a visual arts based creative engagement intervention within in-patient rehabilitation.
-(CEI) by examining participant recruitment, retention appeal, to examine if preference for art participation influenced retention A further aim was to examine magnitude and direction of change in selected psychosocial outcomesprogress to a was warranted.
+This study aimed examined feasibility of an RCT of a visual arts based creative engagement intervention (CEI) within in-patient stroke rehabilitation.
+We aimed to examine participant recruitment and retention rates, and because art participation may have limited appeal, to examine if preference for art participation influenced retention.
+A further aim was to explore magnitude and direction of change in selected psychosocial outcome measures to determine if progress to a large scale trial was warranted.

 Design

-1920
+This pragmatic single-blind feasibility randomised controlled trial was informed by the Medical Research Council Framework for Complex Intervention Development19.
+The published study protocol provides in-depth methodological details20.
+We provide a brief description below.

 Methods

 East of Scotland Research Ethics Service provided approval: ref. no. 13/ES/0006.
 Clinicaltrials.gov.
 Registration number: NCT02085226

-Design

-This pragmatic single-blind feasibility randomised controlled trial was informed by the Medical Research Council Framework for Complex Intervention Development18.
-The published study protocol provides in-depth methodological details19.
-We provide a brief description below.

 Participants and setting